hdorgeval/le-livre-des-rois/src/markdown/en/warner/05-zahhak/06-how-faridun-went-to-battle-with-zahhak.md

 Gang-i-Dizhukht ; to-day 'tis known among

-The Arabs as " The Holy Place."
+The Arabs as "The Holy Place."
 The fair

 Tall palace of Zahhak was builded there.